pfarrell/emr-scripts/README.md

-# Hive Scripts
+# EMR Scripts

-A collection of shell scripts and hive scripts designed to run RealGravity's account.
+A collection of shell scripts designed for a simple EMR workflow.
 This has not been tested under another user's account, so, caveat emptor.

 These emr hive jobs flows are designed to launch a cluster to analyze a time slice of data